Alex Tejera

-Alexander Tejera (born January 29, 1996) is an American soccer player who plays as a forward for Chattanooga Red Wolves in USL League One.
+Alexander Tejera (born January 29, 1996) is an American soccer player who plays as a forward for Stars FC in USL League Two.

 Career

 Youth

 Tejera attended Ossining High School, and was their youngest starter in varsity history and was named league MVP in addition to being an All-League and All-Section selection.
 Tejera also played with the New York Red Bulls academy from 2011 to 2014.

 College

 In 2014, Tejera committed to playing college soccer at Siena College.
 In his freshman season, he was named Second Team All-MAAC and only unanimous MAAC All-Rookie Team selection, College Soccer News Third Team All-Freshman selection, College Sports Madness MAAC Freshman of the Year, and was a NSCAA/Continental Tire All-Northeast Region Third Team honoree.
 Between 2015 and 2017, he scored 14 goals in 52 appearances.

 While at college, Tejera also appeared in the USL PDL with New York Red Bulls U23, making 22 regular season appearances and scoring eleven goals between 2015 and 2017.